 - Obtain a pretransfusion specimen as soon as possible, and before blood components are administered, to allow urgent blood grouping (ABO/RhD) to minimise the ongoing need for uncrossmatched O RhD negative red cells.

 - Switch to transfusion of group specific or group compatible red cells once the patient has a confirmed blood group.

 Use of Group O RhD positive for Group O RhD negative patients

-- When Group O RhD negative blood is unavailable or in extremely short supply, consider the use of Group O RhD positive red cells for Group O RhD negative female patients with no childbearing potential and unimmunised males, provided no anti-D is detected on pretransfusion testing.
+- If O RhD negative blood is unavailable or in extremely short supply, consider using O RhD positive red cells provided no anti-D is detected on pretransfusion testing.